gugahoa/bank_accounting/README.md

 # Bank Accounting

-This projects is a demo of a simple bank accounting system, it features the following actions:
+This project is a demo of a simple bank accounting system, it features the following actions:

-- Create an account with a initial deposit amount
+- Create an account with an initial deposit amount
 - Transfer between accounts
 - Consult account balance